 Requiring well drained soil and shade during hot afternoons, this little treasure goes well in a container, or in the rockery with Edraianthus graminifolius and Origanum libanoticum.

-Size: 10" high x 12" wide; hardy to zone 5.
+Size: 10" high x 12" wide.

 Legendary for its tenacious ability to conquer hot sunny niches, this engaging well-groomed Kansas denizen was introduced by the Nebraska Statewide Arboretum.
 Small oval-shaped pubescent gray-green leaves and branching upright square stems cushion a showy, long lasting display of tubular deep blue-violet flowers, each highlighted with 2 small white streaks.
 Relishing lean soil plus sharp drainage, ‘Smoky Hills’ is second-to-none when massed as a low mounding ground cover that readily enhances borders, meadows, the rockery and native gardens while warding off the bunnies.